gjr80/weewx-saratoga/readme.md

 -   daywindrose.png
 -   WEEWXtags.php

-The above files are produced during each *WeeWX* report cycle with the exception of *clientraw.txt* which is generated upon receipt of loop packets.
+The above files are produced during each *WeeWX* report cycle with the exception of *clientraw.txt* which is generated upon receipt of loop packets and (by default) updated at 10 second intervals.

 The *WeeWX-Saratoga extension* is based on the *WeeWD-WD* extension. (https://bitbucket.org/ozgreg/weewx-wd and https://github.com/gjr80/weewx-weewx-wd).